Last updated February 2024

 Containment

-Containment means to physically prevent the free exit of the adult from the place where the adult receives disability services, other than by seclusion.
-However the adult is not contained if the adult has a skills deficit and cannot safely exit the premises without supervision, and the adult’s free exit from the place is prevented by the locking of gates, doors or windows.
+Containment means to physically prevent an adult with an intellectual or cognitive disability from freely leaving the place where they receive disability services, other than by seclusion, in response to the adult’s behaviours that may cause harm to themselves or others.
+However, the adult is not contained if the adult has a skills deficit and cannot safely leave without supervision, and them leaving is prevented by the locking of gates, doors or windows.

 Seclusion

-Seclusion means to physically confine the adult alone, at any time of the day or night, in a room or area from which free exit is prevented.
+Seclusion means to physically confine an adult with intellectual or cognitive disability alone, at any time of the day or night, in a room or area, from where they are prevented from freely leaving in response to the adult’s behaviours that may cause harm to themselves or others.

 Chemical restraint

-Chemical restraint means using medication for the primary purpose of controlling the adult’s behaviour.
+Chemical restraint means using medication for the primary purpose of controlling the behaviour of an adult with an intellectual or cognitive disability.
 Using medication to treat a diagnosed mental illness or medical condition is not chemical restraint.

 Physical restraint

-Physical restraint means using any part of another person’s body to restrict the adult’s movement for the primary purpose of controlling the adult’s behaviour.
+Physical restraint means using any part of another person’s body to restrict the movement of an adult with an intellectual or cognitive disability for the primary purpose of controlling their behaviour that may cause harm to themselves or others.

 Mechanical restraint

-Mechanical restraint means using a device to restrict movement of the adult or preventing or reducing the adult injuring themselves, for the primary purpose of controlling the adult’s behaviour.
+Mechanical restraint means using a device to restrict movement of an adult with an intellectual or cognitive disability or preventing or reducing the adult injuring themselves, for the primary purpose of controlling the adult’s behaviour.

 Restricting access to objects

-Restricting access to objects means restricting the adult’s access to an object to prevent the adult using the object to cause themselves or others harm.
+Restricting access to objects means restricting the access by an adult with an intellectual or cognitive disability to an object to prevent the adult using the object to cause themselves or others harm.

 Approvals

-Before gaining general approval to use restrictive practices, disability service providers must complete an assessment of the person and develop a positive behaviour support plan, which is designed to encourage positive behaviour.
+Before gaining general approval to use restrictive practices, disability service providers must complete an assessment of the adult with an intellectual or cognitive disability and develop a ‘positive behaviour support plan’, which is designed to encourage positive behaviour.
 Family members, guardians, advocates and healthcare professionals should be consulted as part of this process.

 Section 150 of the Disability Services Act provides that positive behaviour support plans must specify for each restrictive practice:

-• why the restrictive practice is to be used in the circumstances
+- the circumstances when the restrictive practice is to be used

-• the measures to ensure the adult is receiving proper care and treatment and is safeguarded
+- the measures to ensure the adult is receiving proper care and treatment and is protected

-• how often the arrangement will be reviewed.
+- how often the use of restrictive practice will be reviewed.

 General approvals

-The use of seclusion and containment as well as other restrictive practices used in combination with seclusion and containment must be approved by the Queensland Civil and Administrative Tribunal (QCAT).
-Restrictive practice guardians can approve/consent to:
+Generally, the use of restrictive practices must be approved by the Queensland Civil and Administrative Tribunal (QCAT), which can authorise the use of:

-The decision maker must be satisfied that the restrictive practice is necessary and that it is the least restrictive way to keep the adult or others safe.
-Approvals last for a maximum of 12 months, after which time they are reviewed by QCAT to determine whether they are still necessary.
+The decision maker must be satisfied that the restrictive practice is necessary and that it is the least restrictive way to keep the adult with an intellectual or cognitive disability or others safe.
+The tribunal’s authorisation to the use of restrictive practices can be made up to a maximum of 12 months, after which time the decision is reviewed to determine whether they are still necessary.
 However, QCAT can review the arrangements at any time.
+The tribunal’s approval will automatically end if the adult with an intellectual or cognitive disability stops receiving disability support services from the particular service provider.

 Short-term approvals